marian-code/wikipedia-music-tags/README.md

 ```
 C:\nltk_data
 ```
 This is best leaved as is otherwise you will have to modify setup scripts for cx_Freeze.
-But other tahn this the loacation doesn´treally matter.
+But other than this the location doesn´t really matter.

 If you want to try and package script you also need to install
 ```